-The collections include documents from the military administration of the park (1886-1918), administrative records from the establishment of the National Park Service (1916) to the present, resource management records that document how the natural and cultural resources are protected, records of major projects that have occurred in the park, the records of park concessioners such as the Yellowstone Park Company, and donated manuscripts.
-The collection also contains historic maps, photographs, films, oral histories, administrative records, and scientific data.
+The Yellowstone Archives contains records documenting the natural and cultural resources of Yellowstone.
+They also detail the military administration of the park (1886-1918), the evolution of the national park concept following Yellowstone's establishment, the formulation of management policies, records of park concessioners, and ongoing developments in park management today.
+The collection includes historic maps, photographs, films, oral histories, administrative records, and scientific data.

-The park is allowed to permanently hold federal records created by the park's administration instead of transferring them to the National Archives because of its affiliation with the National Archives and Records Administration (NARA).
+The Yellowstone Archives is an affiliate of the US National Archives and Records Administration (NARA), which allows the park to permanently hold federal records instead of transferring them to the National Archives.
 While legal custody of these records belongs to NARA, physical custody is kept by Yellowstone National Park to allow researchers to have the best access to both current and historical resources in one location.
-Archives materials are open for research and may be accessed onsite by appointment.
-Finding aids, or detailed descriptions, of the collections, as well as information about accessing the documents, may be found on the Yellowstone Archives webpage.